 Not fully experiencing somethings true value

 We can also appreciate the beauty and value of something objectively without ever personally participating in its full value e.g. we can see and smell an exquisite meal -- which is participation on a limited level.
 And observe others eating and enjoying it, but we will not fully experience or benefit from it until we eat it ourselves.
-It is no less valuable because we don't eat it, it is just not fully valuable to us experiencially or personally.
+It is no less valuable because we don't eat it, it is just not fully valuable to us experientially or personally.

 We can observe the beauty or strength of another, yet never personally experience these qualities through direct participation.
-A fiancé can admire the physical beauty of his soon-to-be bride (or the strength and protection of her soon to be husband) but not fully partake of and experience that beauty (or strength) until they are married.
+A fiancé can admire the physical beauty of his soon-to-be bride (or the strength and protection of her soon-to-be husband) but not fully partake of and experience that beauty (or strength) until they are married.

 Value is ⁴foundational and a fundamental part of loving.
 It must exist first.
 But having loving affection for someone is personal in nature, whereas someone or something having value is an objective fact.